mchogan/meteor-experiments/d3-line-graph/README.md

         }
     ]

 For data structures like this, which are common in the MongoDB documents used by Meteor.js, it is necessary to bind data between SVG elements and JSON data at each layer of the data structure.
-For example, in the `Template.chart.rendered` helper I bind data first to get the names of the data series and then to get the time and temperature values.
+For example, in the `Template.chart.rendered` helper I bind data first to get the data series (line 159) and then to get the paths (line 192) and labels (line 206).

 ## Line Shape
 d3 uses interpolation to determine line shape.
 For various examples see the [SVG Paths and d3js](https://www.dashingd3js.com/svg-paths-and-d3js) article at dashingd3js.com.
+This example uses the "linear" interpolation.